Supply Chain Master Data

 Poor linkage may result in the procurement of incompatible or low-quality parts, potentially leading to equipment failure.

-Vendor Master Data also supports logistics efficiency.
 For example, integrating geolocation and freight terms allows transportation systems to automate routing logic and optimize inbound delivery schedules.

-Ultimately, the Vendor Master is a strategic enabler of supply chain resilience.
 When synchronized with Material, Location, and Purchasing Masters, it strengthens supplier collaboration, improves compliance, and enhances operational continuity.

 Location Master